 Every pupil in the school has access to Oxford Reading Owl which has a vast online library where all books are banded in line with the school’s book banding system.
 This will support pupils to engage in a wide range of books, appropriate for their reading level, and to develop a love of reading.

-- Interventions – We understand that all pupils progress at different speeds during their time at Elm Academy.
+- Interventions– We understand that all pupils progress at different speeds during their time at Elm Academy.
 To ensure all pupils gain a deep and rigorous knowledge of key skills that enable them to read fluently, we swiftly put in place a number of interventions that support our wide range of pupils where assessments show necessary.
-These include rapid reading, reading catch up, RWI interventions, daily 1:1 reading, pre-teaching class texts and extended schools and are taught by highly qualified staff.
+These include RWI interventions, RWI Fresh Start, daily 1:1 reading, pre-teaching class texts and extended schools and are taught by highly qualified staff.
 These not only ensure that pupils have no gaps within their understanding and are working at, as a minimum the same reading age as their chronological age, but they also develop pupils’ confidence in their ability to read and fully comprehend independently.
 When pupils join Elm Academy mid-year, they are assessed on entry to ensure any appropriate interventions are swiftly put in place to ensure they catch up and any gaps in knowledge are closed.
-Heads of Year, alongside the Vice Principal for Teaching and Learning will look at how the pupil assessed and use their experience, knowledge, and training to decide the most appropriate intervention that will catch the child up as swiftly as possible.
+Class Teachers, alongside the Vice Principal for Teaching and Learning will look at how the pupil assessed and use their experience, knowledge, and training to decide the most appropriate intervention that will catch the child up as swiftly as possible.